akshaydr/humanoid_biped/Documentation/docs/tasks.md

 The following are the tasks to be peroformed by the humanoid robot:

- 1. Take voice commands
+ 1. Take voice commands from the user
+ 2. Identify objects around the robot
+ 3. Move around the place and remember the area
+ 4. Go
+ 5. Show facial expressions
+ 6.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxMzQ3MTE3OCwxOTI0ODc3MTY3LDIxOD
-A2NzUyMl19
+eyJoaXN0b3J5IjpbNjM1NDY3MTQsMTkyNDg3NzE2NywyMTgwNj
+c1MjJdfQ==
 -->